dconnet/AgilityBook/Readme-Build.txt

 --------------------

 python: https://www.python.org
-Currently using version 3.14.4.
+Currently using version 3.14.6.
 - Include pip in install
-- "pip install pywin32" (currently "build 311")
+- "pip install pywin32" (currently "build 312")

 wxWidgets: http://www.wxwidgets.org/
-Currently using version 3.3.2.
+Currently using version 3.3.3.
 Min supported is 3.1.6.
+ - Note: Rename Win from wxWidgets-3.3.3 to wxWidgets-3.3.3.1
+         Raname unix/mac from wxWidgets-v3.3.3.1 to wxWidgets-3.3.3.1
-Make sure WXWIN is set to wxWidgets root directory.
+		 (needed for consistency with i18n lang directories) Make sure WXWIN is set to wxWidgets root directory.
 -- Note, when changing version used during release, update fr.po (see Readme in AgilityBookLibs/lang/res/fr_FR) IMPORTANT: This means the directory name